The price of this tour is £1820, which includes a visit to the Harrogate Spring Flower Show.

 After lunch we shall be collected by our Lake District driver who will drive us west over the Pennine Hills to Cumbria where we visit Levens Hall.
 The family have lived in this superb Elizabethan house with its medieval pele tower since 1590 and it is one of the finest stately homes in south Cumbria.
 Here there is unique 17C yew topiary, the only example in England to have survived the ‘English Landscape Garden’ fashion.
 The old trees are still clipped in their original shapes but are now huge.
 There is a portrait in the house of Guillaume Beaumont, the French designer of the original garden.
-After tea there we drive on skirting the shores of Lake Windermere in the southern part of the lake District and arrive at the quaint village of Hawkshead associated with the poet William Wordsworth and, more recently, the writer and painter Beatrix Potter.
+After tea there we drive on into the southern part of the lake District and the quaint village of Hawkshead associated with the poet William Wordsworth and, more recently, the writer and painter Beatrix Potter.
 We are staying in The Queens Head Hotel close to Ann Tyson’s Cottage Guest House which was the boyhood home of Wordsworth when he attended the nearby grammar school.
 Many of Beatrix Potter’s original illustrations for her children’s books are displayed in the building which features as the old shop in several of them.
 We should reach Hawkshead by 5.30pm and there are plenty of places to choose from for the evening meal.
 Bolton Priory ruins and the river Wharfe, Yorkshire